CoryMcCartan/website/content/projects/senate-2020/index.md

 ### Prior model

-One of the best predictors of the national Senate race, a is the so-called “generic ballot,” where polling firms ask voters which party they plan on voting for in their local House race.
+One of the best predictors of the national Senate race is the so-called “generic ballot,” where polling firms ask voters which party they plan on voting for in their local House race.